blobbybilb/why-doc/README.md

 # why?doc

-A simple API docs generator, for simply made APIs.
+A simple API docs generator for simple APIs.